veekaybee/soviet-art-bot/README.md

 ## ToDo

 1) Source more paintings.
 WikiArt is fantastic, but has only 500ish paintngs available in the socialist realism category.
 I'd like to find more sources with high-quality metadata and a significant collection of artworks.

 2) Fix the code so that no painting repeats more than once a week.
 That seems like the right amount of time for Twitter followers to not get annoyed.

 3) Create a front-end where anyone can upload a work of socialist realism for the bot to tweet out.

 4) Machine learning and deep learning potential possibilities:

   + Mash with #devart to see if the bot can create fun headlines for paintings based on painting content
   + Extract colors from artworks by genre and see how they differ between genres
+  + See if there's a way to filter out artworks with nudity/questionable content

 ## About Me